Gloria Hyatt MBE

-A Consultant, a certified Corporate and Executive Coach, Counsellor, NLP practitioner and qualified Teacher, Trainer and former Head Teacher....Gloria is fascinated with developing people and bringing strategy to life.
+A Consultant, a certified Corporate and Executive Coach, Counsellor, NLP practitioner, qualified Teacher, Trainer and former Head Teacher....Gloria is fascinated with developing people and bringing strategy to life.
 She is known for encouraging meaningful change with expertise in the Public, Private, Voluntary and Charity sectors and has been described as an education pioneer.

 She set up the 1st Independent, award winning School in the UK (Elimu Academy) that was a Charity, Limited Company and Extended School service for adults and children.
 This ignited her passion for bringing people together from all walks of life and cultures, enabling them to realise their potential.

 Her Majesties Inspectors said "if Elimu Academy was Local Authority provision it would be a source of pride for its joined up and inclusive ethos".